MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 manager: annbe
 ---

-Important changes (deprecations) coming in Power Apps, Power Automate, and model-driven apps in Dynamics 365
+Important changes (deprecations) coming in Power Apps, Power Automate, and customer engagement apps
 ============================================================

-The announcements and deprecations described in this topic apply to Power Apps, Power Automate, and model-driven apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Field Service, and Dynamics 365 Project Service Automation).
+The announcements and deprecations described in this topic apply to Power Apps, Power Automate, and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Field Service, and Dynamics 365 Project Service Automation).

 Administrators and IT professionals should use this information to prepare for future releases.
 This article was first published on June 27, 2017.